corda/corda-docs/content/en/docs/cdl/cdl/cdl-to-code/paths.md

 # Paths

 Path and Path constraints are probably the most complicated aspect of implementing a CDL Smart contract.
-To help simplify the implementation of Path Constraints, some functions have been abstracted into a `ContractUtils.kt` file.
+To help simplify the implementation of Path constraints, some functions have been abstracted into a `ContractUtils.kt` file.
 This leaves a relatively simple implementation of the `verifyPathConstraints()` function.

 The first step is to define `Paths` and `PathConstraints`.